 Equivalently, the optimal population is the one achieving a given fitness at the smallest reduction of flux variability, i.e. the solution of

 The solution of (\ref{maxent}) has the form

-where $\beta$ is the Lagrange multiplier enforcing the constraint $\avg{\lambda}=\bar{\lambda}$ and $Z(\beta)$ is a normalization constant.
+where $\beta$ is the Lagrange multiplier enforcing the constraint $\avg{v_{\rm bm}}=\bar{v}_{\rm bm}$ and $Z(\beta)$ is a normalization constant.
 The distribution (\ref{star}) depends on the single parameter $\beta$.
-As $\beta$ increases, $\bar{\lambda}$ increases and the values of $\avg{\lambda}$ and $I$ associated with (\ref{star}) will change, drawing a curve in the $(I,\avg{\lambda})$ plane that only depends on the specifics of $\mathcal{F}$.
-We call this curve the {\it fitness-information (F-I) bound}.
+As $\beta$ increases, $\bar{v}_{\rm bm}$ increases and the values of $\avg{v_{\rm bm}}$ and $I$ associated with (\ref{star}) will change, drawing a curve in the $(I,\avg{v_{\rm bm}})$ plane that only depends on the specifics of $\mathcal{F}$.
+We call this curve the {\it Fitness-Information (F-I) bound}.
 By definition, optimal populations (fastest-growing if $\beta>0$, slowest-growing if $\beta<0$) have fitness and information values that lie on this curve.
-Given a feasible space $\mathcal{F}$, the F-I bound can be computed as explained in Materials and Methods.
-The resulting curve for our case is shown by the green line in Fig. \ref{uno}d.
-F-I pairs lying within the two branches of the F-I bound (white area) are feasible, while pairs in the gray area are forbidden.
-(In this sense, the F-I bound is similar to a rate-distortion curve from information theory \cite{mackay03}.)
-One immediately sees that (i) inferred F-I pairs consistently lie in the feasible region, and (ii) empirical populations are far from growth-maximizing ones (corresponding strictly speaking to $\beta\to\infty$) even in terms of the amount of encoded information.